hard-nett/docs/content/docs/guides/network/nodes/keys.md

 We have been talking about your node address, which is your account address and it's used for holding funds and signing transactions.
 This is also referred to as **Operator Address**, and you can obtain it by launching `terpd keys add <your-key-name>`.
 This address starts with `"terp1.."`.

 It is important to notice that there is also another type of address, derived from your validator's consensus public key.
-This is called **Validator Consensus Address**, and it is used in the staking and consensus process to identify your validator.This address starts with `"terpvaloper.."`", and you can obtain it by launching terpdtendermint show-address.
+This is called **Validator Consensus Address**, and it is used in the staking and consensus process to identify your validator.This address starts with `"terpvaloper.."`, and you can obtain it by launching `terpd tendermint show-address`.

 # TKMS (Optional)